msm8916-mainline/lk2nd/README.md

 - Motorola Moto G7 Power - ocean
 - Xiaomi Mi A2 Lite - daisy
 - Xiaomi Mi A1 - tissot
-- XIaomi Mi A2 Lite - daisy
+- Xiaomi Mi A2 Lite - daisy
+- Xiaomi Redmi 5 - rosy

 ## Installation
 1. Download `lk2nd.img` (as of now there's no build available so you'll need to build it yourself.)